Xiaolong Jiang, Ph.D.

 Assistant Professor, Department of Neuroscience, Baylor College of Medicine and Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital

-Each brain region contains distinct neuronal cell types with characteristic morphological, electrophysiological and transcriptomic properties, and these different types of neurons are wired in a specific manner to form a functional microcircuit.
-A mechanistic understanding of the workings of the normal and pathological brain requires identifying all of the constituent cell types, mapping their interconnections and determining their functions.
+Each brain region is composed of distinct neuronal cell types with characteristic morphological, electrophysiological, and molecular properties, and these cell types are wired in a specific manner to form a functional circuit.
+A mechanistic understanding of the workings of the normal and pathological brain requires identifying all of the constituent cell types, mapping their interconnections, and determining their functions.

-Once we decipher the canonical circuit blueprint in normal heathy brain, we further use this knowledge as a template to reveal aberrant connections between specific cell types (connectopathies) underlying distinct neuropsychiatric disorders, including epilepsy, autism-spectrum disorders and schizophrenia.
-Extensive research has done to probe these disorders at genetic/molecular, macro-scale, and behavior level.
+In parallel, we use the same approach to decipher aberrant connections between specific cell types (connectopathies) underlying neuropsychiatric disorders, including epilepsy, autism spectrum disorders, and schizophrenia.
+Extensive research has been done to probe these disorders at genetic/molecular, macro-scale, and behavior levels.
 However, at the meso-scale level, how each neuropsychiatric condition impacts the circuit blueprint remains largely unknown.
-In addition, within each disorder, there are distinct etiologies that share a similar symptomatology and EEG signature, raising the possibility that different etiologies induce the same circuit wiring deficits that result in the same phenotypes.
-To explore if there is a stereotypical circuit wiring deficit underlying absence epilepsy despite disparate molecular lesions, we use two mouse models of absence epilepsy, stargazer and tottering, which harbor distinct monogenic mutations but have the same epileptic phenotype.
-We perform an unbiased, large-scale microcircuit analysis on both models at the level of cell types and connections to reveal detailed circuit blueprint change as a function of genotype.
-Similarly, we are using different mouse models of ASD, including Angelman syndrome and Rett syndrome, to examine if there are stereotypical wiring abnormalities across different ASDs.
-Identifying the stereotypical circuit deficits for a specific type of neuropsychiatric diseases paves the way for more universal, circuit-based cell-type specific interventions for these diseases.
+Furthermore, for each brain disorder, etiologies could be highly diverse despite shared symptomatology and EEG signature, raising the possibility that different etiologies induce the same circuit wiring deficits that result in the same phenotypes.
+Identifying the stereotypical circuit deficits for a specific type of neuropsychiatric disease paves the way for more universal, circuit-based cell-type specific interventions for these diseases.